cda-tum/mmft-simulator/README.md

 **Continuous**: The continuous platform is considered the default platform in the MMFT Simulator and describes the fluid dynamics for channel-based <br> pressure-driven microfluidic flow. <br>
 **BigDroplet**: In this platform, droplets are considered in addition to the continuous platform.
 Droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase and are assumed to fill the entire cross-section of each channel.<sup>[[2]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>

-For more information about our work on Microfluidics, please visit https://www.cda.cit.tum.de/research/microfluidics/.
-If you have any questions, or if you would like to suggest new features, feel free to contact us via microfluidics.cda@xcit.tum.de or by creating an issue on GitHub.

 ## System Requirements